Rijksmuseum: Admission prices (2023), Online tickets, skip the line

 Location & arrival by public transport

-The Rijksmuseum is about 2 km south of the city center in the immediate vicinity of the other large museums in the Dutch metropolis (Van Gogh Museum, Stedelijk Museum and Moco Museum).
+The Rijksmuseum is located approximately 2 km south of the city centre, in the immediate vicinity of the other major museums of the Dutch metropolis (Van Gogh Museum, Stedelijk Museum and Moco Museum).
 The Rijksmuseum is easily accessible by public transport.

 Arrival by tram from: